sbt/sbt/src/sphinx/faq.rst

 the previous output of a command at a higher verbosity, type `last <task>` where `<task>` is the task that failed or that you want to view detailed output for.
-For example, if you find that your `update` fails to load all the dependencies as you expect you can
+For example, if you find that your :key:`update` fails to load all the dependencies as you expect you can
 enter:

 .. code-block:: console

     > last update

-and it will display the full output from the last run of the `update` command.
+and it will display the full output from the last run of the :key:`update` command.

 How do I disable ansi codes in the output?